John-Abbott-College/3W5-Notes/1_Review_history_JSInHTML_Functions.md

 ## Hands-on

-### Exercises (answers at the end of this page)
+### Exercises (answers will be adeded to the end of this page)

+1. Do these quick W3 schools [JS Functions exercises] (https://www.w3schools.com/js/exercise_js.asp?filename=exercise_js_functions1)
-1. What will be logged to console when a page is loaded with this code in a script tag?
+3. What will be logged to console when a page is loaded with this code in a script tag?

    ```javascript
    function test()